KonishchevDmitry/investments/docs/brokers.md

 Tinkoff broker statements don't contain any information about corporate actions, so stock splits must be specified manually via `corporate_actions` configuration option.

-<a name="tinkoff-invest-api"></a>
-It's also highly recommended to obtain [Tinkoff Invest API sandbox token](https://tinkoff.github.io/investAPI/token/) and specify it in the config: Tinkoff has a brilliant API with very high rate limits.
-When token is specified in config, investments will use Tinkoff API for currency and SPB Exchange quotes.

 <a name="bcs"></a>
 ## БКС